Research and Training at Simmons Cancer Center

 With NCI designation, Simmons Cancer Center is among the most elite cancer centers in the country.
 Such designation identifies Simmons as having the characteristics that enable excellence in patient care, in research, and in education and training.
 NCI designation is the gold standard for cancer centers.
 According to a recent study from the Dartmouth Institute for Health Policy and Clinical Practice, cancer deaths are 25 percent lower at NCI-designated cancer centers.

 Unprecedented collaboration among top researchers can yield novel insights to the origins, treatment, and prevention of cancer.
 Scientific innovations alter clinical research and practice in profound ways at the Simmons Cancer Center.
 The special mission of the Center is to bring new knowledge and technology into the fight against cancer through the work of our scientific programs.
+To that end, there are currently 22 multi-investigator research projects designed to move UTSW findings through the translational pipeline.

 The physical configuration of the Simmons Center ensures there are no barriers between “bench and bedside” in a variety of scientific programs, including chemistry and cancer, cancer cell networks, experimental therapeutics of cancer, and more.
 Shared resources and core facilities support the research of the scientific programs by adding power and reach, and researchers can readily access highly specialized expertise of disease-oriented teams of experts.